YixiaoHong/Smart-Course-Picker-Web-app/README.md

 # Smart-Course-Picker-main-app

 ## Introduction
-As a university student, have you ever had a difficult time scheduling the courses for your next semester?
-Picking which courses to take from hundreds of available courses and trying to fit them into the timetable with no conflict can be painful.
-However, with our application -- “Smart Course Picker”, your course selecting experience can be efficient and easy!
-Our “Smart Course Picker” collects the newest course information in the database and you can filter the courses you want to pick by category and course topics.
-After you have selected which courses you want to take and which courses you must want to put into your timetable, the system will run the searching algorithm and display possible non-conflicting solutions for you!
-If you are still struggling with which course to take, no worry, you can also check the updated statistical diagram of what popular courses other users are searching for.
+“Smart Course Picker” collects the newest course information in the database and user can filter the courses he/she want to pick by category and course topics.
+After selected which courses the user wants to take and which courses the user must want to put into the timetable, the system will run the searching algorithm and display possible non-conflicting solutions.
+The user can also check the updated statistical diagram of what popular courses other users are searching for to help with the course selection.

 ## Instructions